 How to help kids transition to the school environment?

 Come to the play dates - come to several of them - the kids get to see classes, meet teachers and friends.
 It will make the first days easier.
 Some kids transition very easily.
 For others, it is an adjustment that comes with some tears.
 What helped our kids?
 Reading books about going to school, talking about how doing something new is both fun and hard.
 Rely on the preschool teachers - they are pros!
 All of our preschool teachers come with MANY years of experience and have seen it all.
 They have creative ways to solve any difficult situation.

 What to do if my kid is sick?

 If your kid is sick or can’t come to school, let the front office now.
 We will miss our Langley Tiger and want to know that they are ok.
 Please call or email Ms. Graham (Miya.Graham@k12.dc.gov) and Mr. Welch (email@example.com) in the front office.
 It is important that every absence, even in preschool, is approved with a valid reason.

 What about school days off & camp options?

 Flex, Langley’s private after care provider, will offer camp on all professional development days and also during the February Break!
 Langley will be hosting a summer camp with Flex Academics for the first time this year!
 We are exploring with them if they can also offer spring break camp!

 How can you engage and help us grow?

 We are a growing school.
 Having an active parent community makes a huge difference.
-Please join the PTSA as an active member.
+Please join the PTO as an active member.
 Join a committee, get involved by doing what you know, what you love, what interests you!
 If you can't commit to regular volunteering, but want to pitch in on a Saturday here and there, that's great too!
-Get on the PTSA google group by emailing firstname.lastname@example.org, and you'll hear about every chance to get involved.
+Members are added to the PTO google group and you'll hear about every chance to get involved.